-Too simple: How are doctors addressing diabetes in the U.S.?
+Too broad: How are doctors addressing diabetes in Canada.?

-Appropriately Complex: What are common traits of those suffering from diabetes in America, and how can these commonalities be used to aid the medical community in prevention of the disease?
+Appropriately Specific What are common traits of those suffering from diabetes in Canada, and how can these commonalities be used to aid the medical community in prevention of the disease?

 The simple version of this question can be looked up online and answered in a few factual sentences; it leaves no room for analysis.
 The more complex version is written in two parts; it is thought provoking and requires both significant investigation and evaluation from the writer.
 As a general rule of thumb, if a quick Google search can answer a research question, it's likely not very effective.